RyanZim/eslint-config-problems/README.md

 `eslint-config-problems` is an [ESLint](http://eslint.org/) config that doesn't regulate your code style.
 It only catches actual problems with your code.

-It's designed for use with [Prettier](https://prettier.io/), the opinionated code formatter; but you could also use this as a solid base config to add stylistic rules on top of.
+It's designed for use with [Prettier](https://prettier.io/), the opinionated code formatter.

 ## Contents